 COMPACT TEAM MEMBERS

-Shane Plyler is a Sergeant with the Shelby County Sheriff’s Office, and has been with Shelby County since 2014.
+Shane Plyler is a Lieutenant with the Shelby County Sheriff’s Office and has been with Shelby County since 2014.
 Prior to 2014, Shane worked at the Valley Police Department in Chambers County.
 While at the Shelby County Sheriff’s Office, Shane has worked in the Patrol Division, the Administrative Division for hiring and outreach, and is now the Assistant Director of Compact.
 Shane has also served in multiple specialty units, to include: Crisis Negotiations, Evidence Technician, Mobile Field Force Commander, Project Lifesaver Program Coordinator, and the Mentorship program.
 Shane has been a supervisor with the Shelby County Sheriff’s Office since November of 2019.

 Shane attended Auburn University where he received a Bachelor’s Degree in Sociology (Crime and Deviance), a minor in Political Science, and a Master’s Degree in Public Administration.